opsmx-public/ssd-docs/ssd/google_saml_sso_configuration_for_ssd.md

 ## Step 3: Update `ssd-gate-config` ConfigMap

-Edit the `ssd-gate-config` ConfigMap and add the following configuration:
+If not already exist, Edit the `ssd-gate-config` ConfigMap and add the following configuration:

 ```yaml
 metadata_File: /app/saml/metadata.xml